Last update:

 LongSword is a business operation and we are guests whenever we land here.
 Please be courteous and considerate, just as you would be while a guest in anyone’s home or business–especially in one that grants you the generous privilege of landing there!

-• Visiting pilots must have approval from a local pilot site guide to land at LongSword.
-Approvals are only good for the specific time and date the guide is flying or present at LongSword.
+- Visiting pilots must have reviewed these rules and have approval from a local pilot site guide to land at LongSword.

-• Use caution to avoid running over geese, chickens and sheep which occasionally block the road.
+- Use caution to avoid running over chickens which occasionally block the road.
 Any pilot injuring an animal will lose their landing rights permanently.

 Keep in mind that we are guests that have been welcomed onto their property while they are running a vineyard and tasting room business.
 We will continue to be welcomed at LongSword as long as we remain an asset to their operation and not an unfortunate problem they have to deal with.